tldr-pages/tldr/pages/common/tmux.md

 `tmux ls`

-- Attach to your last used session:
+- Attach to the most recently used session:

 `tmux attach-session`